Research¶

 We study transport in mesoscopic conductors connected to two terminal or more with a scattering approach.
 We are particularly interested in properties of the current fluctuations in nonequilibrium situations where the average current is zero (for spin, charge, heat, …).

-A quantum dot is weakly coupled to two baths, namely is two electron reservoirs characterize by a temperature and a chemical potential.
-Electrons can tunnel in and out of the quantum dot.
+We study a quantum dot weakly coupled to two baths, namely two electron reservoirs characterize by a temperature and a chemical potential.
+Electrons can tunnel (sequentially) in and out of the quantum dot.
 Parameters of this system can be driven (energies, chemical potentials, tunnel couplings, temperatures, …).
 We investigate particle and energy currents for slow periodic driving up to the first non-adiabatic correction using a master equation approach and a dissipative symmetry of the system called fermionic duality,

 and beyond the first correction, for a more traditional four-stroke refrigeration cycle.